 The Durham Catholic District School Board (DCDSB) is delighted to introduce the Beacons of Hope recognition program.
 Beacons of Hope is connected to the 2024-2025 Spiritual Theme, Living in Hope, and will recognize two elementary students, two secondary students, and two staff members each month.
 Throughout the year, themes have been assigned based on the Ontario Catholic School Graduate Expectations (OCSGE) and Catholic virtues.
 The selected nominees will be recognized at the monthly Board Meeting for a special award presentation, and will also be featured in the DCDSB News, school websites, and DCDSB social media.

-Families, students, and staff are welcome to nominate a DCDSB student or staff member that exemplifies and embodies the theme for the month.
-Nominations will be taken via Microsoft Forms.
+Families, students, and staff nominated DCDSB students and staff member that exemplified and embodied the theme for the month.

 A Discerning Believer is an individual formed in the Catholic Faith community who celebrates the signs and sacred mystery of God’s presence through word, sacrament, prayer, forgiveness, reflection and moral living.